-However, what of the hidden addictions like email addiction?
+Email addiction and mental health go hand in hand.
+Email addiction is a major cause of stress and hence poor mental health.
+There are plenty of organisations to help you cope with well documented sources of addiction such as alcohol and substance.
+But what of chronic email addiction and mental health?
 Compulsive checking of emails is often hidden behind phrases like ‘my clients/colleagues expect me to be on-line’, ‘it’s part of my job’, ‘what if I miss an email from a key contact’.
-Are these reasons justified or just a cover up for deeper problems?
+Are these reasons justified or just a cover up for deeper problems such as email addiction?

 We all have extraordinarily busy periods when it can be prudent to check your email frequently and outside normal office hours (eg year end, major project closing, takeover bid etc).
 For more normal days, what does checking your email every few minutes really tell us?

-Maybe you work in an email depend and culture where people rarely walk and talk.
+Maybe you work in an email dependent culture where people rarely walk and talk.
 Maybe you feel insecure, anxious or lonely.
 In that case it is symptomatic of a mental health problem.
+Tackling email addiction should be a key priority for every organisation and not just during mental health week.

 At a personal level click here to check your level of email-addiction.
 Then use the top tips below to start breaking the cycle.